Andreas Hykade

-Andreas Hykade (born 1968 in Altötting, Bavaria) is a German animator, cartoonist, and voice actor.
+Andreas Hykade is a German filmmaker, animator, cartoonist, and voice actor.
 Before studying at the Academy of Fine Arts in Stuttgart from 1988 to 1990, he attended König-Karlmann-Gymnasium Altötting.
 He worked as an animator in London in 1991, then studied animation at the Filmakademie Baden-Württemberg until 1995.
-Since then he works as animation director, partly at "Studio Filmbilder" in Stuttgart, and as the Professor for Animation at the Filmakademie Baden-Württemberg.
+Since then, he has worked as an animation director, partly at Studio Film Bilder in Stuttgart, and as the professor for animation at the Filmakademie Baden-Württemberg.

-Hykade's trademark style is based on very simple characters which move in smooth animation.
-Sometimes, like in the two music videos for Gigi D'Agostino, there's just a line over a flat color, much like the classical La Linea-character of Osvaldo Cavandoli (to which they are a loving homage).
-Often his characters feature single strokes as arms and legs, in this Hykade is similar to German comic artist OL, or the Diary of a Wimpy Kid books by Jeff Kinney.
+Hykade's style is minimalist and surreal and is based on simple characters that move in smooth animation.
+Sometimes, like in the two music videos for Gigi D'Agostino, there is just a white outline over a flat color, much like the Italian animated series La Linea by Osvaldo Cavandoli.
+Often, his characters have single strokes as arms and legs.
+Influences to Hykade's style include German cartoonist OL, American cartoonists Kaz and Jim Woodring, American artists Keith Haring and Ed Roth, and Diary of a Wimpy Kid creator Jeff Kinney.

-"We Lived in Grass" (1995) is a student film and Hykade's first part of The Country Trilogy.
-The set of the film is a place just two streets away from the end of the world.
+We Lived in Grass (1995) is a student film and Hykade's first part of The Country Trilogy.
+The set of the film is two streets away from the end of the world.
 The film is told from the point of view of a little boy.
-"All women is whore and all men is soldier," the father of the boy says.
-"So go into Grass and kill a tiger for the best tits you can find."
-As the father gets testicular cancer, a journey into Grass for the young hero begins.
-We lived in Grass won numerous awards including the German short film Price.
+As his father gets testicular cancer, the child travels into Grass to kill a tiger.
+We Lived in Grass won awards, including the German short film prize.

-"Ring of Fire" (2000) is the second part of The Country Trilogy.
-It is set in a bright and shining bazaar of sexual desires.
+Ring of Fire (2000) is the second part of The Country Trilogy.
+It is set in a bazaar of sexual desires.
 The film is describing an archaic Machomyth and the desire of two cowboys to break with this myth.
-"Ring of Fire" won countless awards including the Grand Price at the Ottawa Animation Festival.
+Ring of Fire won awards, including the Grand Prize at the Ottawa International Animation Festival.

-In 1995, Hykade, along with Gil Alkabetz and Film Bilder, were commissioned to do a series of network ID's and commercials for Nickelodeon UK.

-"The Runt" (2005) is Hykade's third and final part of The Country Trilogy.
-The once dead father of "We Lived in Grass" returns.
-"I give you the runt," he says.
-"But you take care of it and you kill it next year."
-With "The Runt", Hykade finished what he calls his early work.
+The Runt (2005) is the third and final part of The Country Trilogy.
+The dead father of We Lived in Grass returns.

+In 2007, Hykade illustrated Canadian writer Chris Robinson’s book The Animation Pimp.

 Since 2008, Hykade has taught animation at Harvard University.
 In 2019, he was invited to join the Academy of Motion Picture Arts and Sciences.

+According to Animation Made in Germany (2014), Hykade, with Gil Alkabetz and Studio Film Bilder, has undertaken commissioned work, including commercials.

+Hykade has also collaborated on commissioned projects, such as advertising work for Nickelodeon UK.